joemasilotti/railsdevs.com/README.md

 bin/dev
 ```

+### Seeds

+Seeding the database, either via `rails db:seed` or during `bin/setup`, creates a few accounts with developer profiles.
+Sign in to these with the following email addresses; all the passwords are `password`.

+* `ada@example.com`
+* `bjarne@example.com`
+* `dennis@example.com`

+There is also a single business account, `business@example.com`, that has an active subscription.
+Use this to test anything related to messaging.

 ### Stripe

-You may need to configure Stripe or do a mock configuration (ie set dummy values for the last step listed below) in order to get the development server to launch.
-If you are working on anything related to payments then you will need to fully configure Stripe.
+You will need to configure Stripe or do a mock configuration (ie set dummy values for the last step listed below) if you are working on anything related to payments.

 1. [Register for Stripe](https://dashboard.stripe.com/register) and add an account
 1. Download the Stripe CLI via `brew install stripe/stripe-cli/stripe`